paradoxicalsphere/Cardano-Improvement-Proposals/CIP-x/README.md

 The current CIP introduces a requirement for a new type of [wallet address key pair](https://developers.cardano.org/docs/operate-a-stake-pool/cardano-key-pairs/#wallet-address-key-pairs).<sup><a href="#wallet">3</a></sup> Wallet addresses assigned the new type are included in a closed set—a subnet—of wallet addresses.
 Support for multiple closed sets is required.
 Wallet addresses included in a closed set belong to exactly one closed set, and no more.
 A closed set may include an unlimited number of unique wallet addresses.
 Wallet addresses in a closed set may only send (t)ADA to or receive (t)ADA from wallet addresses included in the same closed set.
 Wallet addresses belonging to a closed set maintain the existing functionality to delegate the wallet to a pool using a staking address.

 To implement the current CIP, each employee is assigned a unique closed set of wallet addresses.
-Closed sets, as well as the public verification key files for payment and stake addresses of wallet addresses belonging to each closed set, may be shared publicly.<!-- <sup><a href="#private">4</a></sup> --> The private signing key files for a wallet address belonging to a closed set are accessible only to the employee assigned the wallet address and to the employer.<sup><a href="#secret">4</a></sup>
+Closed sets, as well as the public verification key files for payment and stake addresses of wallet addresses belonging to closed sets, may be shared publicly.<!-- <sup><a href="#private">4</a></sup> --> The private signing key files for a wallet address belonging to a closed set are accessible only to the employee assigned the wallet address and to the employer.<sup><a href="#secret">4</a></sup>

 For the employer to administer the new type of wallet address, the current CIP also requires implementation of new mechanisms to:
 * Create closed sets